 \subsection{Effect of the external electric field}

 When a neuron is exposed to an external field, its electrical activity is altered.
-For a sinusoidal external electric field, the amplitude and frequency are two critical parameters (see equation~\ref{eq:syst_with_Eext}).
-The coefficient of variance $(CV)$ is used to analyze the effect of the external electric field's amplitude $E_m$ and frequency $f$ on the neural firing pattern with relative high external current frequency $(w=1.004)$.
-In Fig.\ref{8}, the contour plot reveals that neuronal firing is highly regular (low CV values, blue region) across a broad range of amplitudes and frequencies of the external field, particularly at higher amplitudes ($E_m > 20$) and low frequencies.
-A transition zone appears around $E_m \approx 20 $ and $f \approx 0.01$, where the CV values gradually increase, indicating more variability in the firing pattern.
+For a sinusoidal external electric field, the amplitude and frequency are two critical parameters (see Equation~\ref{eq:syst_with_Eext}).
+The coefficient of variance $(CV)$ is used to analyze the effect of the amplitude $E_m$ and the frequency $f$ of the external electric field on the neuronal firing pattern with a relative high external current frequency $(w=1.004)$.
+In Fig.\ref{8}, the contour plot reveals that neuronal firing is highly regular (low CV values, blue region) over a wide range of amplitudes and frequencies of the external field, particularly at higher amplitudes ($E_m > 20$) and low frequencies.
+A transition zone appears around $E_m \approx 20 $ and $f \approx 0.01$, where the values of $CV$ gradually increase, indicating more variability in the firing pattern.
 The highest variability (yellow region) is observed for low frequencies ($f \leq 0.05 $) and moderate amplitudes ($E_m \leq 20$), where the external field has the strongest effect on neuronal dynamics, resulting in irregular firing behavior.
-Overall, the system displays regular firing at higher amplitudes, while moderate frequencies and low amplitudes introduce irregular, complex dynamics.
+In general, the system displays regular firing at higher amplitudes, while moderate frequencies and low amplitudes introduce complex, irregular dynamics.

-\quad Indeed, the external electric field modulates the amplitude of the membrane potential and also neuronal firing mode with appropriate cell size value.
-Several cases illustrating the evolution of neuronal membrane potential over time are depicted in Fig.\ref{9}.\\